 Affiliate Risk

-The firm has limited direct exposure to risks associated with its affiliates since it has not entered into a guarantee agreement on behalf of an affiliate.
-The firm does not invest any customer funds with an affiliated entity.
+The Firm has limited direct exposure to risks associated with its affiliates since it has not entered into a guarantee agreement on behalf of an affiliate.
+The Firm does not invest any funds with its affiliates.

 Other Material Risks